moonlarry/awesome-llm-paper-wiki/docs/README_en.md

-"Read this paper: {path}"             → single-paper reading note "Journal report for {journal}"        → journal survey report "Direction report for {topic}"        → direction survey report "Write report for {topic}"            → literature review writing (regular mode cites about 40-80 papers; deep mode about 80-160)
+"Read this paper: {path}"             → single-paper reading note "Journal report for {journal}"        → journal survey report "Direction report for {topic}"        → direction survey report "Write a literature review for {topic}" → literature review writing (regular mode cites about 40-80 papers; deep mode about 80-120)
 "Recommend submission"                → journal recommendation (requires a local paper draft) "Revision suggestions for {journal}"  → revision suggestions for a target journal or special issue
 ```

 ## 🛠️ Full Workflow List

-`awesome-llm-paper-wiki` currently includes 19 workflows, and **each one can be triggered independently by instruction.**
+`awesome-llm-paper-wiki` currently includes 18 workflows, and **each one can be triggered independently by instruction.**

 | # | Workflow | Example Trigger | Module |
 |---|--------|----------|------|